-Watching how customer experience has changed and evolved over the past year led us to look at what you can expect in 2021.
-Alchemer CEO, David Roberts, and Alchemer VP of Customer Success, Ryan Tamminga, discuss how customer experience will change in 2021.
+Watching customer experience evolve over the past year, we’re now looking at what to expect in 2021.
+Alchemer CEO, David Roberts, and Alchemer VP of Customer Success, Ryan Tamminga, discuss what to expect in customer experience in 2021.

 Trend 1: Customer experience will be powered by leaders on the front lines